Nimo

 Click to reveal answer

-Electrical conductivity due to delocalised electrons.
+Electrical conductivity arising from delocalised electrons.

 Key notes